 If there’s one subject area that scares homeschool moms, it’s gotta be science.
 Many of us feel either unqualified to teach science, or worried about the “mess” and “danger” of higher level sciences (dissection and chemistry experiments in the kitchen, anyone?).
 Despite this, science also offers a lot of fun for students.
 It’s a very hands-on subject with lots of practical applications.
-Here’s a list of homeschool science curriculum to help you out.
+Here’s a list of homeschool science resources to help you out.

 SuperCharged Science (online curriculum)